eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/protocol-specification-things-search.md

 a search request before all results are sent.

-While [connections](basic-connections.html) do not expose or require a duplex transport layer, the search protocol is available for them as well: Send messages from client to Ditto via any [connection source](basic-connections.html#sources); subsequent messages from Ditto to client are published to the reply-target of the source.
+While [connections](basic-connections.html) do not expose or require a duplex transport layer, the search protocol is available for them as well: Send commands from client to Ditto via any [connection source](basic-connections.html#sources).
+For each command, 0 or more events from Ditto to client are published to the reply-target of the source.

 [ps]: https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/concurrent/Flow.Publisher.html#subscribe(java.util.concurrent.Flow.Subscriber)
 [ss]: https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/concurrent/Flow.Subscriber.html#onSubscribe(java.util.concurrent.Flow.Subscription)